 Benzodiazepine overdose is very rarely life-threatening unless associated with the coingestion of alcohol, opioids, barbiturates, first-generation antihistamines (e.g., diphenhydramine), or other respiratory or CNS depressants.

 - Rebound phenomenon: reemergence of symptoms (e.g., depression, insomnia, and anxiety) that were previously absent or controlled by benzodiazepine therapy when the medication is discontinued for a few days

 - Neuromuscular diseases (e.g., myasthenia gravis): worsening of myasthenic symptoms

 - Drug dependence (alcohol, illicit drug, or prescription medication use)

-- Pregnancy (except for the management of eclampsia following unsuccessful magnesium sulfate therapy): ↑ risk of floppy infant syndrome (hypotonia)
+- Pregnancy (except for the management of eclampsia following unsuccessful magnesium sulfate therapy): ↑ risk of infantile hypotonia

 - Zolpidem (imidazopyridine): half-life up to 4.5 hours